hollandar/outrage-eventbus/README.md

 ```
 TSubscriber Subscribe<TSubscriber>(bool subscribed = true) where TSubscriber : ISubscriber;
 ```
-Attach a subscriber to the event bus, deriving the subscriber instance from dependency injection;
+Attach a subscriber to the event bus, constructing the subscriber instance using dependency injection;
 returns: The subscriber instance.

 ```